FDA Compliant vs Approved: What Is the Difference?

-There have been a few prominent terms over the years surrounding the FDA: FDA Compliant and FDA Approved.
-It is important from a company's perspective to understand what these terms mean and what impact they can have.
-Read further or watch the video below to get more of an understanding on these familiar terms.
+People associate two prominent terms with the FDA: FDA Compliant and FDA Approved.
+A company should understand these terms and their impact on future products and processes.
+Read further or watch the video below to understand these familiar terms.

 FDA: The Food & Drug Administration